alex-swki/magicpack/README.md

 "computer.location" is a display name for the location of the computer.

-"name" is a display name for the actual computer name.
+"computer.name" is a display name for the actual computer name.

-"mac" is the mac address of the NIC that the magic packet should be sent to.
+"computer.mac" is the mac address of the NIC that the magic packet should be sent to.
 You need to follow this syntax: **A1:B2:C3:4D:5E:6F**.

-"dns" is the dns name or ip address of the computer which is used for ping.
+"computer.dns" is the dns name or ip address of the computer which is used for ping.

 ## .env